karimdaghari/pomotroid/README.md

 [![Build Status](https://travis-ci.org/karimdaghari/pomotroid.svg?branch=master)](https://travis-ci.org/karimdaghari/pomotroid)

+## Note

+This a fork of [Splode/Pomotroid](https://github.com/Splode/pomotroid).
+The project has been inactive for over a year so I guess it's safe to assume it's dead.
+But that's the beauty of FOSS !
+It's about passing the baton.

 ## Overview

-Pomotroid is a simple and configurable Pomodoro timer.
-It aims to provide a visually-pleasing and reliable way to track productivity using the Pomodoro Technique.
+Pomotroid is a simple and customizable Pomodoro timer.
+It aims to aid your focus.

-Pomotroid is in its early stages, so feedback and contributions are welcome and appreciated! :seedling:

 ## Features

-- Customize times and number of rounds (persistent)
+- Customizable times and number of rounds -- Sensible defaults are provided tho
+- Persistant window
-- Charming timer alert sounds (optional)
+- Charming timer alert sounds
-- Desktop notifications (optional)
+- Desktop notifications
-- Minimize to tray (optional)
+- Minimize to tray
+- Mini-mode

 ## Roadmap

-:memo: Future plans for enhancements and development:
+Future plans for enhancements and development: Check issue #2

-- Mini-mode

 ## Download

 Pomotroid is available for Windows 32/64, Mac OSX and Debian/Ubuntu flavored Linux.

-Download the latest version from the [releases](https://github.com/Splode/pomotroid/releases) page.
+Download the latest version from the [releases](https://github.com/karimdaghari/pomotroid/releases) page.

 ## Technical